Rahul12Arora/OOPS-Notes/README.md

+<h1>Static</h1>

 <h2>Static Vs Final Variables</h2>

 In Java, both static and final are keywords used to declare variables with specific properties.</br>

-A static variable is a class-level variable, which means that its value is shared across all instances of that class.
+**A static variable is a class-level variable, which means that its value is shared across all instances of that class.
 It can be accessed without creating an instance of the class.
-When a variable is declared as static, it belongs to the class and not to any specific object of that class.</br>
+When a variable is declared as static, it belongs to the class(even non-static classes) and not to any specific object of that class.**</br>

+**Static variable in Java is variable which belongs to the class and initialized only once at the start of the execution.**

+** Static variables are initialized only once, at the start of the execution.
+These variables will be initialized first, before the initialization of any instance variables**

 On the other hand, a final variable is a constant variable whose value cannot be changed once it is initialized.
 A final variable can be initialized in the following ways:</br>